Deep Plane Facelift

 Find out if a deep plane facelift is the best option for you

-A patient who has minimal sagging will be advised to have a mini facelift, not a deep plane facelift.
+A patient who has minimal sagging will be advised to have a mini facelift, or a SMAS facelift instead of a deep plane facelift.
 A patient with significant medical conditions or unrealistic expectations may not be suitable.
+To find out the difference between a SMAS and deep plane facelift visit here.

 A vertical lift facelift, also known as a vertical facelift or “deep plane vertical facelift,” is a surgical procedure designed to address signs of ageing in the lower face and neck.
 Unlike traditional facelifts, which focus on horizontal repositioning of tissues, the vertical lift technique involves lifting and repositioning facial tissues vertically, providing a more natural and longer-lasting result.

-Results can last 10 years or more, depending on individual factors.
+Results can last 10 to 15 years, depending on individual factors.
 Looking after your health, lifestyle, diet and sleep can make a big difference.

 As with any surgical procedure, risks include infection, scarring, bleeding or hematoma, nerve injury, scarring and asymmetry and anaesthesia related complications.